 A challenging task

 The cost of establishing and maintaining animal gene banks is high compared to the equivalent costs for crop gene banks.
 Preserving genetic material from animals requires costly materials and equipment, trained staff and a constant power supply.
-In reality, however, gene banks should serve primarily as a backup to the maintenance of breeds in the production systems where they were developed.
+In reality, however, gene banks should serve primarily as a backup to the self-sustained maintenance of breeds in the production systems where they were developed.
 The overall goal should be to foster long-term sustainable use and development of animal genetic resources – meeting the economic and social needs of livestock keepers and minimizing pressures on the environment and natural resources, while retaining genetic options for the future.
 To do this, many constraints will need to be overcome:

 - knowledge of the characteristics of many of the world’s breeds, including their geographical distributions and the size of their populations, is still lacking;